PMArkive/Bug-Fables-Internal-Docs/docs/General systems/Sounds playback.md

 public static AudioSource PlaySound(AudioClip soundclip, int id, float pitch, float volume) public static AudioSource PlaySound(AudioClip soundclip, int id, float pitch, float volume, bool loop)
 ```
+All overloads ends up calling the last one in the list above.

 It will plays the `soundclip` AudioClip using the `sounds[id]` AudioSource with a pitch of `pitch`, volume of `soundvolume` * `volume` and a loop property of `loop` then returns the AudioSource where the AudioClip started playing as well as setting `lastsoundid` to `id`.
 In practice, `id` can only be from 0 to 14 as `sounds` has a fixed size of 15 enforced by LoadEssentials.

 If SoundVolume returns false (meaning sounds are muted), the method returns null instead.
 NOTE: It does NOT return an empty AudioSource, this means the return value needs to be null checked to avoid an exception being thrown.